 - Increased blood pressure, body temperature, and heart rate

 - Decreased need for sleep

 - Heightened sense of wellbeing

 Dangers of Adderall Abuse

-- A person can experience psychological issues as a result of taking or abusing Adderall.
-The drug commonly causes paranoia and irritability, and those who abuse it for long periods of time can experience full-blown psychosis similar to schizophrenia that causes
+A person can experience psychological issues as a result of chronic Adderall abuse.
+The drug commonly causes irritability, and those who abuse it for long periods of time can experience full-blown psychosis similar to schizophrenia that causes

 - Aggressive or violent behavior

 Severe weight loss is common in those who abuse amphetamine-based drugs, and malnutrition and its consequences can also occur.
 Many individuals also suffer from a weakened immune system.
 Other dangerous side effects of Adderall abuse include: